Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

 \section{Definitions and preliminaries}

 In this section, which is largely lifted from \cite{dHMRS18}, we present the definitions of the main concepts to be used in the sequel, together with some key results from prior work.
 Section \ref{S1.2.1} presents the formal definition of the two ensembles we are interested in and gives our definition of ensemble equivalence in the dense regime.
 Section \ref{S1.2.2} recalls some basic facts about {graphons}, while Section \ref{S1.2.3} recalls some basic properties of the canonical ensemble.
-Section \ref{S1.3} provides a variational characterisation of ensemble equivalence, proven in \cite{dHMRS18}.
+Section \ref{S1.3} recalls the variational characterisation of ensemble equivalence when the constraint is on a finite number of subgraph densities, proven in \cite{dHMRS18}.
+Section \ref{Sedtr} recalls the main results in \cite{dHMRS18} for the case where the constraints are on the densities of edges and triangles.